-The following procedure is a high level guide on how to deploy ServiceControl onto a Microsoft fault-tolerant Windows cluster.
-This guide assumes that MSMQ is the underlying transport.
+The following procedure is a high level guide on how to deploy ServiceControl onto a fault-tolerant cluster using Windows Failover Clustering.

 - Set up a failover (active/passive) Windows cluster:

 - Install ServiceControl on each node, adding it as a "generic service" using the cluster manager.
 This means that ServiceControl will failover automatically with the cluster.

 - Set up an MSMQ cluster group.
 A cluster group is a group of resources that have a unique DNS name and can be addressed externally like a computer.

 - Add the ServiceControl generic clustered service to the MSMQ cluster group:

 - Ensure it depends on MSMQ and the MSMQ network name

 - Check "use network name as computer name" in the service configuration

 Once set up, ServiceControl queues will be available on the cluster.
 The server name will be the MSMQ network name, not to be confused with the cluster name.

 More information is available on Message Queuing in Server Clusters.

 The RavenDB database must be located in shared storage that is highly available and fault tolerant.
-Shared storage does not mean a shared network share but shared cluster storage.
+Shared storage does not mean a network share but shared cluster storage that allows low latency and exclusive access.
 Access to the data should always be 'local' althought physically, that data could be stored on a SAN.
 When this disk is mounted, RavenDB must be configured to use that location.
 See Customize RavenDB Embedded Location for more information on how to change the ServiceControl database location.

 Once the failover cluster is created and ServiceControl is installed, configure ServiceControl to run in a clustered environment.

 ServiceControl exposes an HTTP API that is used by ServicePulse and ServiceInsight.
 URL ACL(s) must be defined on each cluster node.
 The URL must be set to the

 cluster name and the ACL set to give permissions to the

 Service Account running ServiceControl.